Mass media in India: Ownership and funding

-Digital media is opening up to paywalls and other subscription based models.
-However a majority of readers still do not pay for the content they read, causing the media houses to rely on other means of funding.
+Digital media is opening up to paywalls and other subscription-based models.
+However, a majority of readers still do not pay for the content they read, causing media houses to rely on other means of funding.

-Independent and Public Spirited Media Trust is a syndicate that promotes media in India with the aim of creating a news content creation network.
-It was founded in 2015 and funds organisations such as The Wire, IndiaSpend, CGNet Swara, AltNews, and The Caravan.
+The Independent and Public Spirited Media Trust is a syndicate that promotes media in India with the aim of creating a news content creation network.
+It was founded in 2015 and funds organisations such as The Wire, IndiaSpend, CGNet Swara, Alt News, and The Caravan.
 Omidyar Network has invested in Scroll.in and Newslaundry.
 Odisha TV is owned by the Panda Family, Baijayant Jay Panda.
 NewsLive in Assam is run by the wife of Himanta Biswa Sarma.
 The Caravan points out that NDTV, News Nation, India TV, News24 and Network18 are linked to Reliance.
 Another Indian billionaire businessman who funds media is Subhash Chandra.

 Funding ideology

 Investor Rohini Nilekani explains her ideology as follows: